leanix-public/leanix-report-tutorial-table/TUTORIAL.md

   <img src="https://i.imgur.com/t5TawDQ.png">
 </div>

-Success🎉 Our table renders correctly however it is clear that it could benefit from some styling.
+#### Success🎉 Our table renders correctly however it is clear that it could benefit from some styling.
 Let's make that happen then!

+## Styling the report
-We will be using [Tailwindcss](https://tailwindcss.com/) for styling our report.
+#### We will be using [Tailwindcss](https://tailwindcss.com/) for styling our report.
 Add the following additional dependencies to your project:

 ```bash
 npm install --save-dev postcss-loader
 npm install tailwindcss
 ```

-In order to use [Tailwindcss](https://tailwindcss.com/), we need to modify the *webpack.config.js* file by including the *'postcss-loader'* option, as indicated by the red arrow in the picture below:
+#### In order to use [Tailwindcss](https://tailwindcss.com/), we need to modify the *webpack.config.js* file by including the *'postcss-loader'* option, as indicated by the red arrow in the picture below:
 <div style="display:flex; justify-content:center;">
 <img src="https://i.imgur.com/0Pf9Dly.png">
 </div>

-Next we create a *postcss.config.js* file in the *src* folder, with the following content:
+#### Next we create a *postcss.config.js* file in the *src* folder, with the following content:
 ```javascript
 module.exports = {
   plugins: [